 - Featured in the movie Mr. Magoo and Indiana Jones and The Kingdom of the Crystal Skull

 Arguably the most beautiful natural wonders I’ve ever seen.
 So you’re probably wondering..

-Which side is better?
+Which side of the Iguazu Falls is better?

 The equal opportunist in me would say, both sides are great!
 That’s the honest truth.
 You should definitely see both.
 Having had the chance to visit both sides of the fall, I have my favorite and so does Gerard.